 A terrible forest fire swept through the Lehigh Gorge area in 1875, burning the remaining standing timber, many sawmills, and stockpiles of lumber.
 The sawmills closed and the loggers departed.

-In the 1970s, the Commonwealth of Pennsylvania began purchasing park lands and in 1980 the land was turned over to DCNR’s Bureau of State Parks.
+During the 1970s, the Commonwealth of Pennsylvania began purchasing park lands; and during 1980, the land was turned over to DCNR’s Bureau of State Parks.